Qualifying

 of the command should be [2, N_joints].

-: You can send a complete trajectory between each action step.
+None: You can send a complete trajectory between each action step.
 At each step, the trajectory command

 should include desired [position, velocity, acceleration].
 The shape of the command should be [20, 3, N_joints].